 Bamboo is a remarkable and highly versatile natural resource.
-It has been utilised in Asia for many centuries in a wide range of uses, such as in cooking, construction, transport, textiles and medicine.
+Using it to make bamboo clothing is just one of its many possible applications.
+Bamboo has been utilised in Asia for many centuries in a wide range of uses, such as in cooking, construction, transport, and medicine – as well as textiles.

 Only relatively recently the Western world has discovered how bamboo offers a wide range of benefits and eco-friendly solutions to many of our modern requirements.

 Personally, I’m a huge fan of bamboo bedding.
 They are particularly blissful on hot summer nights when you want to slip between cool sheets and not get hot and sweaty.
 If you haven’t tried a set of bamboo sheets yet, we recommend you give them a go.

 Bamboo is, undeniably, a fabulous, green resource with massive upside to the environment if we can better harnesss its benefits and expand on its uses.